kaylakantola/flask-microservice-kk/Readme.md

 This is an example Flask microservice deployed to Google Cloud Platform as a Cloud Run app.

 It has one endpoint which accepts an HTTP `POST` request.
 A user of the app can send in a string, and the app will return the string reversed and capitalized.
-The

-The app automatically deploys to Google Cloud Run on merge to the `main` branch.
+The app automatically deploys to the Google Cloud Platform on merge to the `main` branch.

 ## Getting Started - User